Connic

 The Bottom Line

 When you deploy agents on Connic, EU AI Act compliance is not something you build.
-It is something you configure.
-The infrastructure, the tooling, the audit trails — they are already there.
+It's something you configure.
+The infrastructure, tooling, and audit trails are already there.
 You focus on making your agents useful.
-We make sure they are compliant.
+We make sure they're compliant.

 What To Do Now

-If you are running AI agents or planning to deploy them, here is a concrete starting point:
+If you're running AI agents or planning to deploy them, here's a concrete starting point:

 • 1.Classify your agents.
 Determine which risk category each of your AI use cases falls into.
 Most customer-facing agents are at least limited-risk.